 Blackness in the American Outdoors

-As life with COVID-19 continues to reveal deep-seated social inequities in new ways, this panel will look at how Black folks in America are facing the changing relationship to public space and the concept of the outdoors during the pandemic and ongoing protests against systemic racism and police brutality.
+As life with COVID-19 continues to reveal deep-seated social inequities in new ways, this panel will look at how black folks in America are facing the changing relationship to public space and the concept of the outdoors during the pandemic.
 While we are unequally burdened by new regulations and vastly underserved by government response, we can also name and seize new opportunities for public joy, protest, and presence.

 - Grace Anderson, co-director of PGM ONE (People of the Global Majority in the Outdoors, Nature & the Environment)